wp-plugins/lightbox-plus/readme.txt

 4. Lightbox Plus - Inline Content (Form)

 == Change Log ==

+= 2.5 =
+* Added positioning options
+ * Absolute top, right. bottom, left positioning.
+Now able to specify horizontal and vertical position in viewport as opposed to center only.
+ * Fixed positioning that allows lightbox stays on page when scrolled.
+* Rebuilt interface
+ * Changed interface to a combination of collapsible and tabbed to make it more concise and usable
+ * Separate settings into logical groups within tabs
+ * Added enhanced instructions and details of usage.
+ * Improved and updated demos and tests.
+* Page/Post Options
+ * Auto launch on page.
+If auto-launch is set Lightbox Plus will automatically open the first lightboxed item on the page.*
+ * Per page loading.
+If per page options are set Lightbox JavaScript will only load for specified pages.
+ * Blog/posts only loading. if per page options are set Lightbox JavaScript will only load for specified pages.
+* Image grouping
+ * Added more control over image grouping
+ * Fixed image X of X problem, can disable Image X of X
+* Scrolling - If 'false' ColorBox will hide scrollbars for overflowing content.
+This could be used on conjunction with the resize method (see below) for a smoother transition if you are appending content to an already open instance of ColorBox.
+* Numerous bug fixes
+ * Fixed use WP Caption option.
+Works with singles images and WordPress built in galleries now.
+ * Fixed text links getting lightboxed even of option is not set.
+ * Fixed many small issues and text errors.

 = 2.4.6 =
 * Fixed PHP 5 comment bug that got reintroduced into plugin